Malachite01/deezer_to_mp3/README.md

 apt install ffmpeg
 ```

+#### Requirements

-Then, you will need to install the project requirements.
+Then, you will have to install the project dependencies and requirements.

 ```
 pip install -r requirements.txt